-Like so many others in our field, I devoured the Isaacson biography of Steve Jobs this year the moment it hit the shelves.
+Like so many others in our field, I devoured the Isaacson biography of Steve Jobs the moment it hit the shelves.
 I was struck by just how far Jobs was from our current managerial ideal, being as he was notoriously difficult and exacting in his vision.

 So which leadership style — supportive or demanding, stable or mercurial — is the right one?

-The analogy here is: do you need a tour guide or an expedition leader?
+The analogy here is this: do you need a tour guide or an expedition leader?
 The operational leader is a tour guide — he uses the same paths, tools and research to take the team along a well-charted path.
 The supportive, collaborative tools have their place, and allow solid outcomes when the growth path is linear.
 A skillful operational leader provides stability and brilliance in execution on a defined field of play.
 When you hear words like SWOT, optimization, segmentation, and product line management you are in the zone of the skillful, stable leader.

 Quadrant 4 Leadership

-Over my career, I have been on and led teams in an organization that has built several new industries.
+Over my career, I have been on – and led teams in – an organization that has built several new industries.
 Just about every one of the breakthroughs was led by someone who had an intensity that made them hard to get along with sometimes, but this was offset by their white-hot clarity and ability to drive their point of view.
 I immediately recognized in the Jobs biography those traits among those who take business and technology to new places — the expedition leader or Quadrant 4 leaders.

 Qualities of a Quadrant 4 Leader

-- Brutal honesty – Does not hesitate to say exactly what they are thinking, and willing to “break some glass” if it’s the fastest path to getting to the truth.
+- Brutal honesty – does not hesitate to say exactly what they are thinking, and willing to “break some glass” if it’s the fastest path to getting to the truth.

 - Polarity – not allowing any middle ground, things are either very good or very bad.

-- Duality of view – able to hold and articulate the big picture and drill down to very intimate detail, and jump back up at will.
+- Duality of view – able to hold and articulate the big picture and drill down to very intimate detail – and jump back up at will.

 - Unstoppable – once locked on a course of action, unable to allow anything to get in the way.